"

 • Ethical and honest

 These skills are invaluable.
-Matthew Sanders in “Becoming a Learner”6 notes how employers often hire college students outside of their respective disciplines, putting emphasis on critical thinking, problem solving, creativity, and personal capacity.
-When you develop them through all of your academic experiences you will take them with you wherever your career path may lead.
-Hopefully this understanding of the continuous development of soft skills can help you identify motivation in your coursework.
+Matthew Sanders in “Becoming a Learner”6 notes how employers often hire college students outside of their respective disciplines, putting emphasis on critical thinking, problem-solving, creativity, and personal capacity.
+As you develop these through all of your academic experiences, you will take them with you wherever your career path may lead.
+Hopefully, this understanding of the continuous development of durable skills can help you identify motivation in your coursework.

 As you consider the jobs or career that may be fulfilling to you and match your skills and interests, you may find it helpful to review some of the resources in the appendix of this book.
 There you will find information on key differences between a “job” and a “career,” along with a “Five Step Process for Choosing a Career.”

-As a final note, please remember that if you have no idea what job, profession or career resonates with you, that is ok, too.
-While college is a place to build both hard (tangible and specific) and soft (transferable) skills, it is also a place for self discovery.
-A place where you can assess your values, your interests and the life you want to create for yourself.
-Experiment, learn from your mistakes and continue to reflect on your experience.
+As a final note, please remember that if you have no idea what job, profession, or career resonates with you, that is ok, too.
+While college is a place to build both hard (tangible and specific) and soft (durable) skills, it is also a place for self-discovery; a place where you can assess your values, your interests, and the life you want to create for yourself.
+Experiment, learn from your mistakes, and continue to reflect on your experience.
 Use every opportunity and every misstep as a chance for growth.

-This chapter has offered many reflection questions, tools and opportunities to assess your values, interests, skills.
-While taking these self-assessments can be valuable, it is also important to reflect upon the results of these surveys.
+This chapter has offered many reflection questions, tools, and opportunities to assess your values, interests, and skills.
 As this section comes to a close, we urge you to engage in the following activity:

 • Choose one of the assessments highlighted in this chapter or available in the resource section of this book.
 Many students find value in completing the MBTI or LASSI as a first assessment.